Engineering smarter, greener, safer solutions for the steel industry

 Collaborating closely its customers and industry experts throughout a five year period, Toll was able to develop and deliver a solution that drives value – not just for us, but for our customers and the broader industry.

 The Scrap Box offers commercial and environmental benefits, as well as significantly reducing safety risks – helping to protect Toll staff and the wider community.

-Thanks to this impressive innovation, Toll Tasmania was named the joint winner of the Transport and Logistics Waste award (alongside Toxfree Australia) at the Australian Freight Industry Awards for providing a sustainable solution to reduce supply chain waste in the scrap metal recycling industry.
+Thanks to this impressive innovation, Toll was named the joint winner of the Transport and Logistics Waste award (alongside Toxfree Australia) at the Australian Freight Industry Awards for providing a sustainable solution to reduce supply chain waste in the scrap metal recycling industry.

-Additionally, Toll Tasmania was nominated as finalist in the Australian Freight Industry Awards 'Best Practice Safety' category, and received a high commendation in the 2016 Safety Improvement Initiative Award at the annual Steel Transport Safety Awards, hosted by the Australian Steel Institute (ASI) and Steel Transport Safety Network (STSN).
+Additionally, Toll was nominated as finalist in the Australian Freight Industry Awards 'Best Practice Safety' category, and received a high commendation in the 2016 Safety Improvement Initiative Award at the annual Steel Transport Safety Awards, hosted by the Australian Steel Institute (ASI) and Steel Transport Safety Network (STSN).

 Talks are in progress with several steel manufacturers and distributors to potentially implement Scrap Boxes as a safer, more efficient scrap metal transportation solution.